La (Indic): Conjuncts with ल

 Devanagari exhibits conjunct ligatures, as is common in Indic scripts.
 In modern Devanagari texts, most conjuncts are formed by reducing the letter shape to fit tightly to the following letter, usually by dropping a character's vertical stem, sometimes referred to as a "half form".
 Some conjunct clusters are always represented by a true ligature, instead of a shape that can be broken into constituent independent letters.
 Vertically stacked conjuncts are ubiquitous in older texts, while only a few are still used routinely in modern Devanagari texts.
 The use of ligatures and vertical conjuncts may vary across languages using the Devanagari script, with Marathi in particular preferring the use of half forms where texts in other languages would show ligatures and vertical stacks.

-Ligature conjuncts of ल and ळ
+Ligature conjuncts of ल

 True ligatures are quite rare in Indic scripts.
 The most common ligated conjuncts in Devanagari are in the form of a slight mutation to fit in context or as a consistent variant form appended to the adjacent characters.
 Those variants include Na and the Repha and Rakar forms of Ra.
 Nepali and Marathi texts use the "eyelash" Ra half form for an initial "R" instead of repha.